Introduction

 Secure code

-FinTech application code should be easily portable between devices and include algorithms to easily detect any problems in the case of a breach or an attack.
+Fintech application code should be easily portable between devices and include algorithms to easily detect any problems in the case of a breach or an attack.
 At the very least, the process of updating the code has to be simple.

-The best practices for writing secure application code include input reviewing and the validation of any data that is sent to external networks.
+The best practices for writing secure application code include input review and the validation of any data that is sent to external networks.
 Access should be granted only to the basic functions of the application, rules have to be defined clearly, and all the necessary steps have to be taken to ensure the protection of sensitive data.
-And don’t forget about SQL injection protection – your FinTech app can still be hacked that way.
+And don’t forget about SQL injection protection – your Fintech app can still be hacked that way.

 Web-server security

 Another common practice is using a VPN.
-It complicates the setup stage, but this step is worth your efforts because the access will only be given to the hardware with a valid public key.
+It complicates the setup stage, but this step is worth your efforts because access will only be given to the hardware with a valid public key.

 API security

-Identification, authentication, authorization
+Identification, authentication, authorisation

-During authorization, the application identifies the user as a person who is either allowed or not allowed to perform certain tasks.
+During authorisation, the application identifies the user as a person who is either allowed or not allowed to perform certain tasks.
 Ideally, user rights should be limited to a certain set of actions and commands.

-There is a number of different authentication technologies, including:
+There are several different authentication technologies, including:

 - One-time password system